iuliagroza/Credit-card-checker/README.md

-# Credit-card-checker
+# Credit Card Checker

+## NOTE: The development of this project is discontinued as this repository has been archived

 Credit card validator and web visualizer

-## NOTE: The development of this repository is discontinued as it has been archived
-##
+## © Iulia Groza